 What about failure?

-There’s no such thing as failure.
-Failure doesn’t exist.
-The feelings of failure are real.
-Sometimes things don’t go the way you hoped they would, and that’s okay, it doesn’t mean that you’re a failure, you can always turn things around; you can make different choices and moves or just let it go, which is also okay.
+Failure doesn’t exist, yet the feelings of failure are real.
+Sometimes things don’t go the way you hoped they would, and that’s okay.
+It doesn’t mean that you’re a failure; you can always turn things around; you can make different choices and moves or just let it go, which is also okay.
 Remember that failure shouldn’t stop you; it’s just something that redirects you.

 What do you believe is at the core of women’s hesitation to step out and pursue leadership positions where they are?